Social Media Posts Reveal Connection Between Nature and Lower Levels of DepressionMay 28, 2021

 Why Do We Associate Nature with Happiness?

 The team’s analysis of the photographs uploaded on social media revealed that photographs tagged as #fun, #vacations and #honeymoons are more likely to contain elements of nature such as plants, water and natural landscape as compared to photographs tagged #daily or #routines.
-This finding, which is consistent across different countries, provides global evidence of biophilia hypothesis — human’s innate tendency to seek connection with nature — and implies a positive association between nature and fond memories in memorable events.
+This finding, which is consistent across different countries, provides global evidence of the biophilia hypothesis — human’s innate tendency to seek connection with nature — and implies a positive association between nature and fond memories in memorable events.
+Positive emotions have beneficial effects upon social processes, too like increasing trust, cooperation, and closeness with others.
+Since viewing nature appears to trigger positive emotions, it likely that viewing nature has a favorable effect on our social well-being.

 The team also found that the amount of nature one is exposed to plays a role in their life satisfaction.
-Countries which have more elements of nature in photographs tagged as #fun such as Costa Rica and Finland, for instance, possess higher llfe national satisfaction scores according to scores reported in the World Happiness Report 2019.
-Collectively, the findings suggest the importance of nature in contributing to emotional happiness, relaxation and life satisfaction in communities worldwide.
+Countries that have more elements of nature in photographs tagged as #fun such as Costa Rica and Finland, for instance, possess higher life national satisfaction scores according to scores reported in the World Happiness Report 2019.
+Collectively, the findings suggest the importance of nature in contributing to emotional happiness, relaxation, and life satisfaction in communities worldwide.

-It is no surprise than many people choose to step outside for a “quick breather” when feeling overwhelmed.
+It is no surprise that many people choose to step outside for a “quick breather” when feeling overwhelmed.
 While spending more time in nature doesn’t necessarily reduce one’s risk of experiencing depressive episodes, it can reduce the intensity of symptoms.
+There are also the physical benefits that often come with outdoor activities.
+When we are physically active, the brain releases endorphins which are “feel good” chemicals that increase our overall sense of wellbeing.
+Exercise can also help prevent and improve a number of health problems, including high blood pressure, diabetes and arthritis.
+When paired with therapeutic practices such as individual and group therapy, being in nature can help manage the symptoms of anxiety and depression.

 Why Choose a Nature-Based Treatment Program?